oizgagin/ing/ARCHITECTURE.md

 2. persistance is implemented on top of PostgreSQL;

-3. redis to cache top k events at given date;
+3. redis to cache event info;

-4. k is dynamic (passed in request);
+4. for top k events request is dynamic (passed in request);

-5. only rsvps with "yes" response are considered when updating counters.
+5. only rsvps with "yes" response are considered when calculating top k events.

 # "PRODUCTION-READINESS"